A therapy dog is a dog that is trained to lend or provide comfort and affection to people or persons in a medical facility setting.

 This is where a lot of dog owners get confused.

-I will advise that, to know if your dog would be a good candidate for becoming a therapy dog, I will advise that you carry out certain observations without sentiments and with all sincerity.
+To know if your dog would be a good candidate for becoming a therapy dog, I will advise that you carry out certain observations without sentiments and with all sincerity.

 Watch your dog very closely without any form of sentiments or dispassionate feelings to determine your dog’s true temperament.